 Lindsey A. Carney, PWHD’s Managing Partner, is also a member of CNU’s Board of Visitors, and is an adjunct faculty member at CNU, where she teaches in the pre-law department and advises students.
 Recently, Carney and her husband, Skip Smith, were honored by CNU for their support of the university, and for Carney’s achievements on the basketball court as a student at CNU.
 CNU named the reception room overlooking the Freeman Center, which will host social events and student athlete receptions, in their honor as the Carney Smith Reception Room.

-Carney co-chairs the CNU Athletics Advisory Council, on which PWHD Partner, Jennifer West Stevens, also serves.
+Carney co-chairs the CNU Athletics Advisory Council.
 The Council is a collection of alumni, parents and friends of CNU who care deeply about and have personal connections to Captains’ athletics.
 The council provides comprehensive support to the athletics program through fundraising, collaborative discussion and consultation on matters that are of utmost importance to the success of the athletics program and its student athletes.
 PWHD Partner James H. Shoemaker, Jr. also has served on the Board of the CNU Sailing Foundation, which is a non-profit to help promote development of sailing at the collegiate level and to develop the CNU Varsity Sailing Team.

 Former PWHD Partner, the late Alan A. Diamonstein (Virginia House of Delegates 1968-2002), was also an avid supporter of CNU, who earned the nickname “Mr. CNU” as a result of his advocacy and support of the university.
 To recognize Diamonstein’s steadfast support, CNU named the Alan and Beverly Diamonstein Concert Hall at Ferguson Center for the Arts in their honor as a result of their incredible vision to provide a performing arts venue for students and citizens alike.